marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge01.md

 To complete this challenge successfully, you should be able to:
 - Create a data ingestion method for the Event Hub into Fabric
-- Create a database to store the Event Hub data
+- Create a database and a table to store the Event Hub data
 - Verify that data from the Event Hub is entering Fabric and being stored in the OneLake.

 ## Learning Resources